babylm/evaluation-pipeline-2023/README.md

 ## Usage
 ### Zero-shot Evaluation
-To evaluate a model on zero-shot tasks like BLiMP:
+To evaluate a model on zero-shot tasks like BLiMP and the held-out BLiMP supplement tasks:

 ```bash
 python babylm_eval.py 'path/to/model_and_tokenizer' 'model_type'